“KAAARRCCKK!!” The airborne Kalligor thundered once more before taking a dive straight towards the plaza.

 “I don’t know how it was possible Horan.
 All I know is that I saw something happen, and then closed my eyes awaiting death.
 Before I knew it, the Kalligor was dead.”

 “Tell to me Horan, what exactly did you see?”
-He questioned his adjutant.
+The old knight questioned.

 “Have you not read the report sir?”

 “DAM THE REPORT HORAN!
 I want to hear what you saw!”
-The old knight snapped back.
+He snapped back.

 “Exactly.
 A burst of light, the kalligor in pieces, and the boy walking away.
 That is exactly why we are searching for him Horan, besides the fact that he saved my life.”
 The old knight replied, calm and collected.